 We want to know: What is on your long-term packing list?
 What is your best tip for an RTW travel packing list?
 Tell us in the comments!

-Required Reading: Packing Hacks: The Best Travel Hacks for Packing – Coming Soon!
+Required Reading: Get our best Packing Hacks in our complete guide to The Best Travel Hacks for Packing!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.